mrfdev/Boosters/README.md

 # 1MB Booster Events

-Currently, a Helper for mcMMO Boost events
+Currently, a Helper for mcMMO Boost events for the 1MoreBlock.com Minecraft 1.16 Java server.

 This is a plugin for Minecraft 1.16.5 (Spigot / Paper) made as a helper for mcMMO Overhaul 2.1.x.